 Burnets

 Burnets (Zygaenidae) are diurnal moths of which only a few species occur in Europe.
-These butterflies are poisonous due to the presence of hydrocyanic acid and, therefore, have a bad taste for enemies, such as birds, bats and spiders.
+These butterflies are poisonous due to hydrocyanic acid and taste terrible for enemies like birds, bats and spiders.
 The antennae are often toothed or club-shaped.
-The adult butterflies vary in size, have a well-developed tongue, and often visit flowers for nectar.
+The adult butterflies vary in size, have a well-developed tongue, and frequently visit flowers for nectar.
 The wings vary widely in shape and are often metallic in colour.
 The Zygaenidae have two subfamilies for which I spotted specimens: the Zygaeninae (drops of blood) and the Procridinae (metal butterflies).

 Subfamily: Procridinae